JagersEgo/SAIM/README.md

 ### Plugins system

-The core is intentionally minimal, so you can add more onto it.
+The core is intentionally minimal, so more can be added onto it.
 Plugins currently are GDScript files, which are able to add any functionality Godot engine supports.

-### Performant

-Startup time, frame timing, and latency, are high priorities for me, so you can run SAIM with other games running and such, so far I measure a 1 second startup time on my (average) system and 2000 fps.

-The goal of this isn't really for 2000 fps standalone, although that is a plus.
-It's mainly so it can live while another game is hogging CPU and GPU resources
+Included is an example one `sensitivity_randomiser` which is an sample implementation of an intentionally hacky sensitivity randomiser

 ## Plans for the future: